AvaloniaUI/avalonia-docs/docs/guides/graphics-and-animation/keyframe-animations.md

 <img src={AnimationKeyframeDiagram} alt=""/>

 The property values between keyframes are set following the profile of an **easing function**.
-The default easing function is a straight-line interpolation.&#x20;
+The default easing function is a straight-line interpolation.

 The animation is triggered to start, and then can run any number of times, in either direction.
 There are also options to delay the start of the animation, and to repeat it.

 :::info
-If you are familiar with keyframe animations keyframe work in CSS, you will recognise the similarity with how they are done in in _Avalonia UI_.&#x20;
+If you are familiar with keyframe animations keyframe work in CSS, you will recognise the similarity with how they are done in in _Avalonia UI_.
 :::

 ## Example

-You define a keyframe animation using styles.&#x20;
+You define a keyframe animation using styles.

 :::info
 To revise how _Avalonia UI_ uses styles, see the concept [here](../../basics/user-interface/styling).